MicrosoftDocs/win32/desktop-src/wintt/get-diaginput-cmdlet.md

 Each hash table in the array specifies a single choice.
 The hash table must contain the following key/value pairs:

--   Name—The value for this key is the display name for the choice.
+-   Name The value for this key is the display name for the choice.
 The name should be localized.
--   Value—The value for this key is the value to return if the user selects this choice.
+-   Value The value for this key is the value to return if the user selects this choice.
--   Description—The value for this key is a description of the choice.
+-   Description The value for this key is a description of the choice.
 The description is shown as a tooltip in MSDT when the user hovers over the choice.
--   ExtensionPoint—An XML string that contains one or more extension points that the client supports.
+-   ExtensionPoint An XML string that contains one or more extension points that the client supports.

 You must specify a value for the Name and Value key/value pairs; however, the value for the Description and ExtensionPoint key/value pairs are optional.
 The key names are case insensitive.